PolyBooks/sdp_polyBooks/README.md

 Release is the real version for the user, using the real databases, and which could potentially be put on an app store.

-However, its release signing keys which are not pushed to the git repository for security concerns.
+However, release requires signing keys which are not pushed to the git repository for security concerns.
-To have access to it, please contact the developers of this project, which are able to send you a Key.jks and a keystore.properties files.
+To have access to them, please contact the developers of this project, which are able to send you a Key.jks and a keystore.properties files.
 After receiving those files you should copy-paste them to the root level of this project (at the same level as the app folder, gradle folder, or .cirrus.yml)
 Then you should be able to launch the release version.